MrJacobSullivan/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Add a viewport meta tag to your HTML document's head, employ @media queries in you CSS, and use relative units when sizing in CSS.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is just a box or label that we can use to identify a piece of information.
+You name could be thought of as the variable that represents you.

 4. What is the purpose of using functions in code?

+A function is used to do a specific and repeatable task.
+Functions allow us to do the same task multiple times without the need to repeat ourselves.

 5. How do you access a key inside of an object inside of an array?

+You have to first access the object in the array using bracket syntax on the array.
+Then you can access the value you want by using the key of the object.
+Example: `array[index].key`

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.